mdevilliers/lambda-deployer/readme.md

 Aim
 ---

-Deploy and update lambda functions easily and securely from either a developers machine or CI system.
+Automate the deployment of lambda functions easily from either a developers machine or CI system.

 Goals
 -----